 Interest rate risk: Interest rate risk is the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates.
 Interest rate risk arises from interest bearing financial assets and liabilities that the Company uses.
-Treasury activities take place under procedures and policies approved and monitored by the Board to minimise the financial risk faced by the Company.
-Interest-bearing assets comprise cash and cash equivalents which are considered to be short-term liquid assets and the borrowings from Sprott and Tembo.
-The borrowings, which were settled during the quarter ended September 30, 2020, were at fixed rates of interest of 12% and 11.5%, respectively.
+Treasury activities take place under procedures and policies approved and monitored by the Board to minimize the financial risk faced by the Company.
+Interest-bearing assets comprise cash and cash equivalents which are considered to be short-term liquid assets and the borrowings from Sprott.
+The borrowing from Sprott bears interest at a rate of 9% per annum plus the greater of (i) LIBOR and (ii) 1%.